 YS Group's scientific advisory board, established in 2011, plays an active role in the review of YS Group's biopharmaceutical product development programs.
-YS Group also seeks advice from its scientific advisory board on research and development strategy and technical matters.
+YS Group also seeks advice from its scientific advisory board on R&D strategy and technical matters.

 Yunde Hou, M.D., Ph.
 D., is an academician of the Chinese Academy of Engineering and is currently the Director of the Academician Laboratory of the National Institute of Viral Disease Control and Prevention under the national CDC in China, as well as the Chief Technological Officer of National Science and Technology Major Project for Viral Diseases.
 He was founder and former Chairman of the Chinese Society of Virology and was one of the two laureates for the 2017 China's National Preeminent Science and Technology Award, the highest scientific award in China.
 Dr. Hou is also the former Dean of the Institute of Virology, the Chinese Academy of Preventive Medicine, and former Vice President of the Chinese Academy of Engineering.
 Dr. Hou is the leader of recombinant interferon and many genetically engineered drugs.
-He was the first person in China that successfully isolated para-influenza viruses I, III and IV.
-He has developed preventive and therapeutic licensed biological products.
+He was the first person in China that isolated para-influenza viruses I, III and IV.
+He developed preventive and therapeutic licensed biological products.
 Dr. Hou received a B.S. in medicine from Tongji University and a Ph.D. in medical sciences from the Iwanowski Virus Research Institute of the former Soviet Union.

 Mr. Yongxin Yu is an academician of the Chinese Academy of Engineering and is currently the Chief Vaccine Expert of the National Institutes for Food and Drug Control.
-As a prominent leader in the field of vaccinology and virology in China.
-Mr. Yu has nearly 60 years of experience in the research and development of vaccines and has been widely recognized for his contributions to the quality control and research of vaccines for diseases such as Japanese encephalitis and rabies.
+As a leader in vaccinology and virology in China.
+Mr. Yu has nearly 60 years of experience in the R&D of vaccines and has been widely recognized for his contributions to the quality control and research of vaccines for diseases such as Japanese encephalitis and rabies.
 From the 1950s to the 1980s, he led the development of the SA14-14-2 strain for the Japanese encephalitis live attenuated vaccine, which was the first live attenuated vaccine against Japanese encephalitis in the world and has fundamentally suppressed the viral spread in China since its mass adoption.
-He also chaired the strain selection and cultivation relating to primary hamster kidney cell rabies vaccine in China.
+He also chaired the strain selection and cultivation relating to primary hamster kidney cell rabies vaccine in China, which improved the safety and efficacy profile compared with previous rabies vaccine then available in China.
 Mr. Yu has authored or co-authored numerous articles and books and currently serves on the editorial boards of several peer-reviewed journals.

 Mann Fung, M.D. is the chief executive officer of Tavotek Biotherapeutics, a biopharmaceutical company focused on medicines for cancers and autoimmune diseases.
 He was a former Vice President of Johnson & Johnson, where he led the development and strategies on innovative oncology therapies in the Asia-Pacific region.
-Prior to that, he served as Vice President for the research and development of innovative antitumor drugs and 36mmune-oncology therapeutics at the U.S. headquarters of Johnson & Johnson, during which he was noted for leading the development of Ibrutinib, an internationally recognized potent inhibitor of Bruton's tyrosine kinase.
+Prior to that, he served as Vice President for the R&D of innovative antitumor drugs and 36 mmune-oncology therapeutics at the U.S. headquarters of Johnson & Johnson, during which he was noted for leading the development of Ibrutinib, an internationally recognized potent inhibitor of Bruton's tyrosine kinase.
 Dr. Fung also served at several positions at Eli Lilly and Company, including as Head of Oncology and Critical Care Products for Lilly Japan.
 Dr. Fung is a fellow of American College of Physicians and also a scientific advisory board member of Virogin Biotech.
 Dr. Fung obtained his M.D. degrees from the University of Utah.
-He also obtained a Master in Health Care Management from Harvard University.
+He also obtained a master's degree in health care management from Harvard University.